Local Lendables

 Back to Top

-They seemed appropriate.
+We start with a generic but reasonable list, which can be modified for each community.
 If there are specific categories that belong to your community, the Manager can add them.
-Please contact your Manager, and put in the suggestion.
+Please contact your Manager, and put in any suggestions.

 How far ahead can you reserve an Item?